Brown-scripts/Brown-scripts/README.md

 ## Hi there 👋
+I am Kathleen Nicole Brown.
+Currently a Computer Engineering Student at University of Ghana.

 <!--
 **Brown-scripts/Brown-scripts** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.